Grilks/milkteacant.com/src/modules/pages/index.md

 Dane Picken, Screen Writer & Filmmaker, Australia.

-> "I am up to chapter 16 and I am relly enjoying it.
-Good read, thanks."

-Louise Smith, Beaconsfield Australia.
+> An important and timely book, very engagin and well written.
+⭐️⭐️⭐️⭐️⭐️ rating.
+Also on goodreads.com
+A﻿sh Humphrey, Melbourne Australia.

 > I thoroughly enjoyed this book.
 The character's struggles, events, reactions, and choices were easy to relate to.
 Every chapter motivated me to read on with a curiosity about what was coming next.
 This book, for me, is an excellent story about people, life choices and relationships.
 A great read.
-⭐️⭐️⭐️⭐️⭐️ rating
+⭐️⭐️⭐️⭐️⭐️ rating.
+Also on goodreads.com

 Lawrie Horder, Melbourne Australia